ashutoshbw/ashutoshbw.github.io/content/garden/template-literals/index.md

 tags = ["javascript"]
 [extra]
 katex = true
+description= "An in-depth guide to template literals and tagged template literals of JavaScript." status = "finished" importance = 7 certainty = "certain"
 +++

 In JavaScript, *literal*s represent values that you provided literally in code, not through variables.